 - A. Employees and students are encouraged to attend events which occur on campuses periodically designed to make the campus community aware of the dangers of drug abuse. - B. Employees who believe that they need drug counseling or rehabilitation are urged to contact an Employee Assistance Program or other medical facilities offering appropriate services.
-In order to determine whether services of this type are covered by university insurance, contact the Human Resources Department. - C. Employees working for the institution under the provisions of a federal grant are required to abide by this policy and to notify the Chancellor's Office within five (5) days of any criminal drug statute conviction for a violation occurring in connection with their employment. - D. Employees and students who violate this policy are subject to appropriate disciplinary action, up to and including termination.
-The university may refer violations to the appropriate state and federal authorities for criminal prosecution. - E. Each campus shall biennially review their drug abuse prevention program to determine its effectiveness and implement needed changes. - F. Each campus shall biennially review their disciplinary sanctions to ensure they are consistently enforced.
+In order to determine whether services of this type are covered by university insurance, contact the Human Resources Department. - C. Employees and students who violate this policy are subject to appropriate disciplinary action, up to and including termination.
+The university may refer violations to the appropriate state and federal authorities for criminal prosecution. - D. Each campus shall biennially review their drug abuse prevention program to determine its effectiveness and implement needed changes. - E. Each campus shall biennially review their disciplinary sanctions to ensure they are consistently enforced.